solimantwali/ece1508/gpt_evaluate_responses/README.md

 This dir contains the code responsible for sending any model's responses to gpt-4o for sycophancy eval.
 Hasn't been tested.

 OpenAi.py is meant to call the OpenAI API to get GPT-4o's responses.
 With a system prompt asking it to do the evaluation as we specify.
+Should take in a json file which is a Json array of objects with the following format:
+[
+    {
+    "prompt": "The prompt we gave the model", "model_response": "The response from the model we want to evaluate" },
+]

 Need a .env file with the OpenAPI key:
 OPENAI_API_KEY="your_openai_api_key_here"